whitneyburton/portfolios/students/1508/matt_rooney/20151002-matt-rooney-m1.markdown

 Breaking Logic into Components: 2

 #### Sorting Suite

+Sorting Suite was an Echo trial by fire.
+In this project I tried to create a sorting suite with a bubble sort, insertion sort and merge sort.
+I felt like I understood the algorithms and concepts but struggled to implement them in Ruby.
+All in all, this project was a great wake-up call and helped me decide to move to Foxtrot, which was a better fit for me.

 Notes: Some long methods, Merge sort did not work, no testing - Mike